medikoo/es5-ext/README.md

 # es5-ext - ECMAScript5 extensions

 Useful functions and objects that are not part of the standard.
-It's work in progress, new methods are added when needed.
+_It's work in progress, new methods are added when needed._

 ## Installation

 Can be used in any environment that implements ES5.
-In ES3 most of it will work when shim (e.g. [es5-shim](https://github.com/kriskowal/es5-shim)) is introduced.
+In implementations that are stuck to ES3 it will work when shim (e.g. [es5-shim](https://github.com/kriskowal/es5-shim)) is introduced.

 To use it with node: